We look forward to seeing you at the 5th Pharmacoepidemiology Research Network Symposium.

-Medsafe is the New Zealand Medicines and Medical Devices Safety Authority and are responsible for the regulation of medicines and medical devices in New Zealand.
-Medsafe ensures that medicines and medical devices are acceptably safe.
+Medsafe is the New Zealand Medicines and Medical Devices Safety Authority.
+We are responsible for the regulation of medicines and medical devices in New Zealand.
+We ensure that medicines and medical devices are acceptably safe.

-PHARMAC is the New Zealand Government agency that decides which medicines, medical devices etc are subsidised, both in the community and public hospitals.
+PHARMAC is the New Zealand Government agency that decides which medicines, medical devices etc. are subsidised, both in the community and public hospitals.
 The funding for the subsidies comes from District Health Boards.
 PHARMAC’s job is to ensure that New Zealanders get the best health outcomes from money the Government spends on pharmaceuticals, helping keep our health system affordable.
-PHARMAC has a statutory mandate to engage in research – and beyond business-as-usual, we collaborate, support, and fund a range of Health Services Research activities.
-Using research, data, and analysis is important to PHARMAC continuing to get the best value it can from the funding provided.
+PHARMAC has a statutory mandate to engage in research – and beyond business-as-usual, we collaborate, support and fund a range of Health Services Research activity.
+Using research, data and analysis is important to PHARMAC continuing to get the best value it can from the funding provided.

 The aims of the Australasian Epidemiological Association (AEA) are to develop and promote the discipline of epidemiology in Australasia through: